blprickett/Feature-Attention/README.md

 ### Probabilities

-* Comma delimited file, showing the probabilities of each datum at each epoch of training.
+* Comma delimited file, designed to save information about the model's learning curves and generalization to withheld data.

 * The first row is just headers, labeling each column:
   * Language: which language the model was being trained on for this probability